Puttrix/shop404/README.md

 - Optimizely Web: provide the snippet URL to test activation and variations.
 - ODP: if you have a web SDK snippet, set `ODP_SDK_URL` and configure inside your tag manager.
  - Donation defaults: if the user opts in, the app stores `donation_default_interval=monthly` in `localStorage` to preselect monthly in future sessions.
+ - Crawling/Indexing: This demo ships with robots blocking enabled:
+   - `public/robots.txt` disallows all (`Disallow: /`).
+   - `index.html` sets `<meta name="robots" content="noindex, nofollow">`.
+   - `server.js` sets the `X-Robots-Tag: noindex, nofollow` header.
+   Remove or adjust these if you want the site indexed.

 ## Google Tag Manager / GA4 (Quick Setup)
 - Import variables + triggers (optional): `docs/gtm/container_mockshop.json` (Workspace import)